dsh2/vim-CtrlXA/README.md

 - inherit the keyword cycles of the global variable override the cycling, and
 - give precedence to the keyword cycles of the local variable.

-The first two file-type specific keyword cycles are already included by default.